 Examples of landscape-level benefits include reducing deforestation and conversion, expanding restoration of ecosystems and production systems, improving watershed health, enhancing livelihoods and respect for human rights, increasing resilience and improving the sustainability of supply for soft commodities, and strengthening governance and collective action across key actors and sectors.

 Expertise required by the team conducting a LandScale assessment

-Conducting a LandScale assessment requires a team of people with a wide range of skills and expertise, which are outlined in detail below.
+Conducting a LandScale assessment requires a team of people with a wide range of skills and expertise.